-The Government has for a number of years determined district councils can increase their council tax by £5 a year or up to 2% whichever is the greatest before triggering a local referendum.
+The Government has for a number of years determined district councils can increase their council tax by $\pounds 5$ a year or up to 2% whichever is the greatest before triggering a local referendum.
 This is the level of income the Government assess is available to the Council and the MTFP applies this increase annually.
 The Government assumes that the Council will increase its Council tax by these limits when setting its allocation of other funding streams.
-The allowance for 2023/24 was increased to 2.99% before a referendum is triggered and this is built into the model for 2024/25 and future years (£5.70 for 2024/25).
+The allowance for 2023/24 was increased to 2.99% before a referendum is triggered and this continued for 2024/25 and is built into the model for future years ( $\pounds 5.70$ for 2024/25).